knative/docs/docs/eventing/samples/writing-receive-adapter-source/01-theory.md

 To achieve this, there are several separations of concerns that we have to keep in mind:
-1. A controller to run our Event Source and reconcile the underlying deployments
+1. A controller to run our Event Source and reconcile the underlying `Receive Adapter` deployments
-2. A "receive adapter" which imports the actual events
+2. A "receive adapter" which generates or imports the actual events
 3. A series of identifying characteristics for our event
 4. Transporting a valid event to the serverless system for further processing

 There are also two different classes of developer to consider:
 1. A "contributor" knows about the foreign protocol but is not a Knative expert.
 2. Knative Eventing expert knows how Knative Eventing components are implemented, configured and deployed, but is not an expert in all the foreign protocols that sources may implement.

 These two roles will often not be the same person.
 We want to confine the job of the "contributor" to implementing the `Receive Adapter`, and specifying what configuration their adapter needs connect, subscribe, or do whatever it does.

-The Knative Eventing developer exposes protocol configuration as part of the Source `CRD`, and the controller passes any required configuration (which may include resolved data like URLs) to the `Receive Adapter`.
+The Knative Eventing developer exposes the protocol configuration as part of the Source `CRD`, and the controller passes any required configuration (which may include resolved data like URLs) to the `Receive Adapter`.

 API Resources required: